 The second is usually attributed to investigators, such as Dr. Kinsey and his associates.
 It is much more general and includes a wide set of values and norms.
-Therefore, a nomosexual is an individual who has experienced contact leading to orgasm with a member of his own sex.
-While this is statistically valuable, the limits are very vanue, and there is no indication of attitude either toward oneself or others.
+Therefore, a homosexual is an individual who has experienced contact leading to orgasm with a member of his own sex.
+While this is statistically valuable, the limits are very vaque, and there is no indication of attitude either toward oneself or others.
 Nor does this criterion set any limits on the duration of his homosexuality.

 The third appears more specific and pertinent to the majority of homosexuals within the society, i.e., not institutionalized or imprisoned.
 In this case, homosexuality is a term applicable only to those individuals who more or less chronically feel an urgent sexual desire toward, and a sexual responsiveness to, members of their own sex, and who seek gratification of this desire predominantly with members of their own sex.
 This limits the subject to those who harbor intrasex desires and eliminates those who engage in homosexual acts because of confinement, frustration or substitution.
-It includes all manner of behavioral patterns by nomosexuals, excluding only those who have no desire to be so and to seek folfillment as such until, presumably, and the project.
+It includes all manner of behavioral patterns by homosexuals, excluding only those who have no desire to be so and to seek fulfillment as such until, presumably, reath.

+The third definition is the one used commonly throughout the project.
 Unless specified otherwise, the term homosexual will mean one who feels desire and finds fulfillment in a sexual relationship with his own sex.
-Whenever an alternate definition is desired, the term homosexual queen will be used to denote definition one, and the term "incidental homosexual" to denote definition two.
+Whenever an alternate definition is desired, the term "homosexual queen" will be used to denote definition one, and the term "incidental homosexual" to denote definition two.